bjnorfolk/pydisk/README.md

 pydisk offers (or will offer) the following functionalities:

+ - tools for converting both casa and miriad uvfit outputs to readable txt files
+ - a chi squared minimization tool to find the best phase centre shifts for a disk with a cavity
  - plot disk continuum maps using image fits
  - and much more ...